Coroners Court New South Wales

 How do you apply for access to documents?

-To apply for access to coronial documents, please complete the Application for access to coronial documents form (DOC, 62.5 KB) and post or email it to the Court at which the matter is being determined, or was determined.
+To apply for access to coronial documents, please complete the Application for access to coronial documents form (PDF, 109.3 KB) and post or email it to the Court at which the matter is being determined, or was determined.
 A full list of NSW Courts and their contact details can be accessed here.

 Please ensure that this form is completed in full and returned either by email or post to the relevant Court.

-The Coroner managing the coronial case will decide whether to approve the application.
-In some cases the Coroner will impose a condition on release of a document.
+The Coroner managing the coronial case will determine whether to grant or refuse your application.
+In some cases the Coroner may impose a condition on access to the document.

-If a Coroner refuses an application they will provide reasons, such as where it may hinder an ongoing criminal investigation or the person who applied has an insufficient interest.
+If a Coroner refuses your application they will provide reasons, such as where access may hinder an ongoing criminal investigation or the person who applied does not have a sufficient interest in the coronial matter.

 Access to historical coronial files

-Applications to access historical coronial files must be made on a Form 24 Application to Access Coronial Documents (DOC, 62.5 KB) and sent to the Coroner at the Court where the matter was determined.
+Applications to access historical coronial files must be made on a Form 24 Application to Access Coronial Documents (PDF, 109.3 KB) and sent to the Coroner at the Court where the matter was determined.

 Applications to access coronial files where the death occurred between 1963 to 2000 will only be considered where the applicant completes the Form 24 and also attaches the following documentation: